pickyourtrail_logo

 • Book Piz Gloria Restaurant in advance, especially for the Schilthorn Brunch.
 Walk-ins are accepted, but window seats fill fast.

-• Layers are essential, as summit temperatures run 10–18°C cooler than Interlaken, with significant wind chill.
-Even in July, a down jacket is advisable.
+• Dress in layers.
+Summit temperatures run 10–18°C cooler than Interlaken, with significant wind chill — a down jacket is worth packing even in July.

 • Arrive at Stechelberg early.
-The first cable cars (from ~8:00 AM) give you the clearest morning light and the quietest summit.
+The first cable cars (from around 8:00 AM) give you the clearest morning light and the quietest summit.

 • Strollers and large luggage can be stored at the valley stations.